In a life cut tragically short even as Florent Schmitt’s was blessedly long, Olivier Despax was a musical meteor shot across the sky.

 During the mid-1960s, Despax also parlayed his “movie-star good looks” into a film career, ultimately starring in a dozen French films by 1970.

-Unlike many young stars whose lives have been cut short by drugs, alcoholism or other actions of their own making, Despax was stricken with leukemia, which in a sense makes his early death even more tragic.
+Unlike many young stars whose lives have been cut short by drugs, alcoholism or other actions of their own volition, Despax was stricken with leukemia, which in a sense makes his early death that much more tragic.

 “Black musicians have a singular character — a spirit of their own and one that whites lack.
 It is a kind of ferocity of rhythm, a violence which they call ‘swing.’
 They also have a great deal of sensitivity — and it is absolutely not the sensitivity of whites.”